-- How to Make Your Bedroom Conducive to Sleep
+- How to Optimize Your Bedroom To Make It Conducive to Sleep

 - What to Wear to Bed

-- Nightly Routines to Help You Get Better Sleep
+- A Nightly Routine to Help You Get Into The Swing of Relaxation

 Your bedroom has to be as dark as you can possibly make it.
 Any glimmer of light from your window or from electronics can hinder your ability to get restful sleep.